nanocosmos/docs/docs/cloud/analytics.md

 On the top right you can find the amount of unique playback sessions occurred in the time range.

 > The H5Live player generates a unique ID for each viewer, when a viewer opens a website and starts playing back a stream.
 The unique ID will not change as long as the viewer stays at the website.
-> We use the "player" ID to identify and distinguish between playback sessions.
+> We use the "player" ID to identify and distinguish between unique viewers.

 #### Month to Date